UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Overview

-Method creates new collection with unique schema.
+The method creates a new collection with the Unique schema.

 #### Brief example